 Regularly scheduled ferry service is available between Nanaimo and Vancouver from two terminal locations.
-There are 16 scheduled sailings daily.
+There are approximately 16 scheduled sailings daily.
 The ferries are capable of carrying approximately 370 vehicles (including trucks and commercial vehicles) and over 1,650 passengers.
-In 2017-18, more than 5.1 million passengers and 1.99 million vehicles travelled between Nanaimo and Vancouver.
-(BC Ferries fiscal year runs from April 1 to March 31st of each year).
+In 2019-20, more than 5.1 million passengers and 1.99 million vehicles travelled between Nanaimo and Vancouver.
+(BC Ferries fiscal year runs from April 1 to March 31st).
 For further information visit www.bcferries.com.